p3lim/sublime-toc/README.md

 # TOC

-This plugin will add syntax highlighting to [World of Warcraft TOC files](https://wowpedia.fandom.com/wiki/TOC_format).
+This plugin will add syntax highlighting to [World of Warcraft TOC files](https://wowpedia.fandom.com/wiki/TOC_format), plus some handy completions.

-Modernized alternative to [AndrielChaoti/wowtoc-syntax](https://github.com/AndrielChaoti/wowtoc-syntax) (which is now archived), updated to the latest version of the file format and using the .sublime-syntax format.
+Modernized alternative to [AndrielChaoti/wowtoc-syntax](https://github.com/AndrielChaoti/wowtoc-syntax) (which is now archived),
+updated to the latest version of the file format and using the .sublime-syntax format.

 ## Installation